 Talking in real life is a rare treat these days, so should you be fully focused on the conversation?

-Obviously this one is subjective.
-If someone is telling you about their cat's recent trip to the vet, after playing chicken with an SUV, flitting through cat videos on YouTube might not be advisable.
+This one is subjective.
+If someone is telling you about their cat's recent trip to the vet after playing chicken with an SUV, flitting through cat videos on YouTube might not be advisable.

-Generally, as a rule, be attentive in one-on-one situations.
+Generally, as a rule of thumb, be attentive in one-on-one situations.
 If you need to get your phone out, show respect, no matter who it is, by saying what you're going to do – if not actually asking.

 Smartphones at dinner